VermontAHS/IEE-Program/README.md

 - Problem: The current reporting system used by Vermont Health Connect (VHC) is expensive, complicated, and does not perform to our standards.
 It requires outside contractor expertise to support and is manually intensive and time consuming for State staff to maintain.
 It also means that VHC data is housed separately from the rest of IE&E Program data, which is in Microsoft SQL Server.

 - Vision: To align data storage and reporting for MAGI health coverage programs with the other in-scope benefit programs for IE&E, by migrating the data from the OBIEE data warehouse to Microsoft SQL Server.
 The new system will be easier for staff to use, enable self-service, and allow for real-time reporting and analytics.
 It will also be more affordable and enable in-house State of Vermont expertise to sustain support and maintenance of the solution.

-**Upcoming**

-*Customer Portal Phase II: Single Online Application*- A single, streamlined online application which will be used to apply for all healthcare and financial benefit programs in scope for the IE&E Program.

-*Notices*-
-A notice system that provides timely, accurate information to Vermonters in a way that promotes action and understanding on their part.